If you would like to get a coil fitted or are considering it, you can also come to our practice for this.

 Removing a coil

-You can also get a coil removed and potentially immediately a new one placed directly at our practice.
+You can also get a coil removed and directly placed a new one at our practice.

 After the coil is removed you will be fertile again.